 |

-of these items.
-It appears that there was a change from airborne
+these items.
+It appears that there was a

 to available.